|1st appearance:||Tag Sale - You're It|

 Return of the Phantom

 Phantom Limb escaped from Guild imprisonment utilizing his inanimate object commando team (which were being manipulated by Phantom Limb's detached limbs which are apparently able to remain alive and mobile even after being removed from Phantom Limb's person (and apparently stored in his filing cabinet).
 He also appears to share a psychic link with them, which is how they are able to knock off the guards and rejoin with him).
 After his escape Limb sought the aid of Richard Impossible, who he went to State College with.
-With Phantom Limb hiding in Richard's body, Limb managed to steal the plans the original muscle growth machine that gave him his powers.
+With Phantom Limb hiding in Richard's body, Limb managed to steal the plans to the original muscle growth machine that gave him his powers.
 Richard replicated the technology, allowing Limb to restore all four of his appendages and he formed a new Guild with the now evil Professor Impossible, as well as a homeless Baron Ünderbheit and Manservant.

 Origin Stories